AlexCR97/tomasjs/website-v2/docs/02-tutorials/01-console-app.md

 # Console App

-In this tutorial you'll create an app the logs cat facts to the terminal.
+In this tutorial you'll create an app that logs cat facts to the terminal.

 > You can achieve the same result with fewer code, but the intent is to display the framework's features.